aaronparker/aaronparker.github.io/_posts/2010-09-24-troubleshoot-with-the-app-v-client-log.md

 [<img style="background-image: none; padding-left: 0px; padding-right: 0px; display: inline; padding-top: 0px; border: 0px;" title="ClientProperties" src="http://stealthpuppy.com/wp-content/uploads/2010/09/ClientProperties_thumb.png" border="0" alt="ClientProperties" width="414" height="479" />](http://stealthpuppy.com/wp-content/uploads/2010/09/ClientProperties.png)

-There are actually two places to which the the client will log errors – the Application event log (shown in the image under _System Log Level_) and the client log file; however the log file is generally the easiest to use when troubleshooting because it&#8217;s a flat text file.
+There are actually two places to which the the client will log errors – the Application event log (shown in the image under _System Log Level_) and the client log file; however the log file is generally the easiest to use when troubleshooting because it's a flat text file.

 ### Using the client log file